 The Wright State University faculty recognizes that students in the military have duties which may interfere with their ability to attend classes.
 Eligible students are those currently serving (Active Duty), including those in the National Guard, Reserves, and Inactive Ready Reserves, who miss classes as a result of deployment, temporary duty assignments (TDYs), lockdowns, and mandatory overtime.
 In general, any military service or duty that is mandatory and outside of the student's control or reasonable ability to have anticipated may be considered an excused absence.

 Participation in NCAA varsity intercollegiate athletics may be considered an excused absence.
-It is the student athlete's responsibility to provide the instructor with a team schedule during the first week of the semester and notify their instructors of participation in post-season tournaments as soon as such schedules are available.
+It is the student athlete's responsibility to provide the instructor with an official team schedule during the first week of the semester and notify their instructors of participation in post-season tournaments as soon as such schedules are available.

-The university experience often includes academic, service, co-curricular and extracurricular activities.
-To participate in these activities, a student may need to miss scheduled classes.
-These activities may be considered legitimate excused absences only if the student contacts the instructor in advance of the planned absence and the instructor agrees to allow the student to miss class.
-Examples of University-sanctioned activities include participation in formal academic competitions, activities approved by an academic unit such as conference presentations, artistic performances, and special events connected to coursework and University-approved off-campus student leadership opportunities with student organizations.
+The Wright State University experience often includes academic, service, co-curricular and extracurricular activities.
+To participate in these activities, a student may occasionally need to request an excused absence from a learning activity.
+These activities may be considered excused absences only if the student contacts the instructor in advance of the planned absence, provides documentation of the activity, and the instructor agrees to allow the student to miss class.
+Examples of university-sanctioned activities include participation in formal academic competitions, activities approved by an academic unit such as conference presentations, artistic performances, and special events connected to coursework and university-approved off-campus student leadership opportunities with student organizations.

-Participation in jury duty or other compulsory duty associated with a local, state or federal government may be considered a legitimate excused absence.
+Participation in jury duty or other compulsory duty associated with a local, state or federal government may be considered an excused absence.
 The student must notify the instructor of the require duty as soon as the student becomes aware of the obligation.

 When other circumstances cause an unavoidable absence, it is the student's responsibility to inform their instructor as soon as possible.
 The student should consult with their instructor to determine if and how any unfinished work may be completed.